 How does it work?

 DBAP localizes sounds towards arbitrarily positioned speakers in a space using a matrix-based technique.
 It calculates signal amplitudes according to the actual positions of the speakers in a space, while making no assumptions as to where the listeners are situated.
 Speaker tuning and interesting acoustic features in a room should be more utilized when working with DBAP.

 ★ Speakers can be freely positioned when using DBAP - look for reflections and reverberations in a room to enhance spatial aspects.

 An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
 The parameter is called Nearest Neighbor Spreading.
 It sets a maximum limit to the number of speakers that the algorithm can use as neighbors - the parameter becomes available as a continuously variable percentage for each virtual source in a SPAT room.

 ★ Try automating the Nearest Neighbors Spread in a relationship with another source property of the same sound sources such as room presence.

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
 Using this method SPCAP guarantees conservation of loudspeakers power output across any speaker arrangement.
-Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.
+Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and in being able to render wider sound sources by using more speakers in a smart way.

 The result will still be sweet-spot dependent although it will be a wider listening area.
 SPCAP inherits some of the dependencies of VBAP to get successful spatial imaging.

 ★ SPCAP panning can do a good job of translating surround audio mixes from one speaker configuration to another.